Taoyuan International Airport: Terminal transit

-Transportation between Terminal 1 and 2 is provided by the TTIA Skytrain, which transports both passengers who have cleared security and those who have not through separate train cars.
-The other way is by taking Taoyuan Airport MRT, It offers free fare between A12 and A13 and Airport Hotel with an electronic ticket (Easy Card, i-pass).
+Transportation between Terminal 1 and Terminal 2 is provided by the Taoyuan Airport Skytrain, which transports both passengers who have cleared security and those who have not through separate train cars.
+The Taoyuan Airport MRT also serves Terminal 1, Terminal 2, and the Airport Hotel, offering free fare with an electronic ticket such as the EasyCard, IPASS (Taiwan), or icash2.0.

-Airport Business Center

-Taiwan Taoyuan International Airport finished developing the airports business travel center in late 2011.
-The facility is a three-story building located between the first and second terminals.
-Business travelers paying to use the travel center can drive into the airports restricted zone and park their cars directly in front of the building.
-This allows business travelers to arrive at the airport much closer to the actual departure time versus arriving two hours before departure time like most regular international passengers are required to do.
-The business center is equipped with over 15 isolated areas allowing travelers to eat their meals without any distractions or disruptions.
-The facility also includes a spa, sauna, and gymnasium that are available for use by travelers.
-However, all of these luxuries come with a one-time price tag of $8,000.
-Travelers who wish to use the facility must make reservations at least three days in advance.
-Statistics showed that 376 private jets landed and departed the airport through a six-month timeframe in 2011; this is a 100 percent increase from the same time frame in 2010.

 Huan Yu VIP Terminal

 Huan Yu VIP Terminal, also known as the Taoyuan Business Aviation Centre (TYBAC), began service in September 2011 and was officially opened in mid-October 2011.
-The three-story facility will have its own terminal and facilities separate from the public terminals.
-It will provide a multimedia conference room, passenger lounge, private rooms and showers, spa, sauna, gym, and business centre facilities.
-Other services that will be provided include ground handling, baggage handling, fuelling, security, customs and flight planning.
-Passengers planning to utilize TYBAC must sign up (to the Taiwanese immigration service) 3 days before use.
+The three-story facility has its own terminal and facilities separate from the public terminals.
+It provides a multimedia conference room, passenger lounge, private rooms and showers, spa, sauna, gym, and business centre facilities.
+Other services provided include ground handling, baggage handling, fuelling, security, customs and flight planning.
+Passengers planning to utilize TYBAC must sign up (to the Taiwanese immigration service) 3 days before use and pay a one-time service charge.

+Statistics showed that 376 private jets landed and departed the airport through a six-month timeframe in 2011; this is a 100 percent increase from the same timeframe in 2010.

 E-gate

 Passengers who are citizens of the R.O.C (Taiwan) with valid passports or non-citizens who have ROC (Taiwan) Resident Certificate (ARC/APRC) can register with facial features and fingerprints for the E-Gate.
-After registration, the passengers are able to choose either E-Gate or manual immigration clearance when entering or leaving the country.
+After registration, the passengers can choose either E-Gate or manual immigration clearance when entering or leaving the country.